rursprung/r2d2-oracle/README.md

 ## Current Status of the Crate & Roadmap to v1.0.0
 This is the initial release of the crate and has not yet been proven in production.
 Nevertheless: the crate is very small so not many problems are expected.
 The precondition for releasing v1.0.0 is that both `r2d2` and `oracle` have released their v1.0.0.

+## Build-time Requirements
+The crate is tested against stable rust and rust 1.38.0 (which was the stable version at the time the crate has been built).
+It is possible that it works with older versions as well but this is not tested.
+Please see the details of the r2d2 and oracle crates about their requirements.